Is New Zealand equipped for an ageing population?

 What is the three-quarter life crisis?

 Everyone knows what a mid-life crisis is, but countless 60-somethings are left in the dark when they start thinking about the future.
-It’s not uncommon – just more un-talked about – and it’s fast becoming known as the three-quarter life crisis.
+It’s not uncommon – just less talked about – and it’s fast becoming known as the three-quarter life crisis.

 It’s a time when you look back on your life, asses your current situation, and look to the future thinking about what you want to do with the years ahead.